ciarand/guzzle-docs/http-client/client.rst

 +-------------------------------+-------------------------------------------------------------------------------------+

-Here's an example showing how to set various configuration options, including default headers to send with each request, defauly query string parameters to add to each request, a default auth scheme for each request, and a proxy to use for each request.
+Here's an example showing how to set various configuration options, including default headers to send with each request, default query string parameters to add to each request, a default auth scheme for each request, and a proxy to use for each request.
 Values can be injected into the client's base URL using variables from the configuration array.

 .. code-block:: php